Heartwarming hug between man and child.

 Share:

 As with any home foreclosure, a VA property that’s been foreclosed is typically available at a fraction of the price of first-run retail real estate.
-However, since VA foreclosures are sold as-is, buyers may need to devote more effort and upkeep to the home than they would with a more traditional type of real estate transaction.
+However, since VA foreclosures are sold as is, buyers may need to devote more effort and upkeep to the home than they would with a more traditional type of real estate transaction.

 Who Can Buy A VA Foreclosure?

+The short answer is that anyone can buy a VA foreclosure.
 Homes acquired by the VA through foreclosures on a VA mortgage are available for purchase by any prospective home buyer regardless of whether that buyer has a military background.

 This includes real estate investors eager to purchase VA foreclosures at a fraction of the initial asking price.